Managing Serial Console Sign-In Attempts

 Error: The passphrase is incorrect!

 You can test this feature after specifying the number by waiting for the screen timeout (900 seconds) to occur and the screen becomes locked.
 Try logging in using an incorrect password and view the result.
-Make sure you do not exceed your number of tries allowed, or you will lose your passphrase.
+Make sure you don't exceed your number of tries allowed, or you will lose your passphrase.